 This song was co-written by Sevendust guitarist Clint Lowery.
-Speaking about the collaboration, Stryper frontman Phillip Sweet
+Speaking about the collaboration, Stryper frontman Michael Sweet

 said: "I met Clint Lowery of Sevendust on a plane last year.
 He said hello and when we got off the plane we took a photo and he mentioned the influence Stryper was on him when he was younger.
 It was surprising to hear due to the obvious talent that Clint is blessed with.